-6. SAFER RECRUITMENT; SINGLE CENTRAL RECORD, DBS CHECKS
+6.SAFER RECRUITMENT; SINGLE CENTRAL RECORD, DBS CHECKS

+6.1 Applicants
-- 6.1 Keeping Children safe in Education (2016) outlines safer recruitment processes in education settings.
-Safer recruitment at this school means that all applicants will: - complete an application form - provide two referees, including at least one who can comment on the applicants suitability to work with children - provide evidence of identity and qualifications - complete a barred list check and DBS check before taking up a post - be interviewed, with at least one question referring to CP knowledge

-The school staffing regulations require governing bodies of maintained schools to ensure that at least one person on any appointment panel has undertaken safer recruitment training as advised by their LSCB.
+Keeping Children safe in Education (2019) outlines safer recruitment processes in education settings.
+Safer recruitment at this school means that all applicants will:

+- complete an application form - provide two referees, including at least one who can comment on the applicants suitability to work with children - provide evidence of identity and qualifications - complete a barred list check and DBS check before taking up a post - be interviewed, with at least one question referring to CP knowledge - Maintained schools should carry out section 128 checks on their governors.
+Associate members don't need to have an enhanced DBS check regulations require governing bodies of maintained schools to ensure that at least one person on any appointment panel has undertaken safer recruitment training as advised by their LSCB.